 “And GOD cried with a loud voice, and gave up the ghost.”
-(Mk 15:37)
+(Mark 15:37)

-Since Roman Catholicism has no qualms giving Mary this unbiblical position, it wasn’t strange for them to also call her “the Spouse of the Holy Spirit” as well.
-But if the Holy Spirit is Mary’s husband (and Jesus’ “father”), and Jesus is God, that would mean the Holy Spirit is the “father” of God.
+Since Roman Catholicism has no qualms giving Mary this unbiblical position, it wasn’t strange to them to also call her “the Spouse of the Holy Spirit” as well.
+But if the Holy Spirit is Mary’s husband (and Jesus’ “father”), and Jesus is God, that would mean the Holy Spirit is the “father” of God!

 “It matters not that the woman has no part in the production of the spiritual element (directly created by God) in the human nature of the person she conceives.
 It suffices that she has supplied the bodily substance which goes into the constitution of human nature … She rightly acquires the title of mother.”

 Of course, no one denies that Mary is the mother of Jesus Christ.
 The real issue is whether her motherhood extends to His divine nature that has eternally existed and was not created in the womb of the virgin.

-Mary had a beginning; she’s not eternal and can’t be the mother of Christ’s eternal nature.
+Mary had a beginning; she’s not eternal and therefore cannot be the mother of Christ’s eternal nature.
 Since Jesus’ existence didn’t begin in Mary’s womb, she can only be the mother of the Man Christ.

 III.
 When John describes Jesus as being given the Holy Spirit without measure (Jn.
 3:34), he was referring to His humanity.
 As the second Person of the Trinity, Jesus didn’t need to be given the Spirit.
 This clear distinction proves Mary is not the mother of God.

-Mary considered herself as a “maidservant of the Lord” (Lk 1:47) “lowly state of her maidservant” (v.
+Mary considered herself as a “maidservant of the Lord” (Lk.
+1:47) and “lowly state of her maidservant” (v.
 48).
-These titles would have been inappropriate if she or Bible writers regarded her as the “Mother of God.”
+These titles would have been inappropriate if she believed herself to be the “Mother of God.”
 The Bible repeatedly calls her the mother of Jesus and not “Mother of God” (Mk.
 3:31, Lk.
 8:19, Acts 1:14).

-Even when the “Bearer of God” (Theotokos) title was applied to Mary, some theologians like Athanasius, raised objections to it in 428 AD, that it affected the fact of Jesus’ humanity.
+Even when the “Bearer of God” (Theotokos) title was first applied to Mary, some theologians like Athanasius, raised objections to it in 428 A.D., pointing out that it affected the fact of Jesus’ humanity.

 But the Lord Jesus directly addressed Mary as “woman” not “mother.”
 On one occasion “He stretched out His hand towards His disciples and said, ‘Here are My mother and My brothers!” to show that anyone who believed in Him and obeyed the will of the Father is on the same level as Mary (Jn.
-2:4, Mt.
+2:4; Mt.
 12:49).

 The city of Ephesus where it finally became a dogma in the 5th century, had long been devoted to the pagan goddess Diana.
-Apparently, the people were more influenced by the surrounding pagan culture than by Scripture.
+Apparently, the people were more influenced by the surrounding pagan culture than Scripture.

 “The Council of Ephesus assembled in the basilica of the Theotokos in 431.
 There, if anywhere, in the city so notorious for its devotion to Artemis, or Diana as the Romans called her, where her image was said to have fallen from heaven, under the shadow of the great temple dedicated to the Magna Mater since 330 BC, and containing; according to tradition, a temporary residence of Mary, the title ‘God bearer’ hardly could fail to be upheld” (E. O. James, The Cult of the Mother Goddess, New York, 1959, 207).